 In Stever House, there are two all gender floor bathrooms/restrooms shared by the 45 residents on the All Gender Housing floor.
 Each all gender bathroom/restroom on the floor has single-stall showers with a privacy shower curtain, single-stall toilets, and multiple sinks.
 This arrangement allows for multiple residents of the floor to use the facilities simultaneously with a degree of privacy.

-Students interested in living in all gender housing are encouraged to self-select roommates who also wish to live in all gender housing.
-However, if you do not specify a roommate, Housing Services will pair you with a roommate also interested in all gender housing.
+Students interested in living on Stever 5 are encouraged to self-select roommates who also wish to live on Stever 5.
+However, if you do not specify a roommate, Housing Services will pair you with a roommate of the same gender identity who also indicated an interest in Stever 5.

 What if I don't want to live in all gender housing?

-There are many housing options available on campus, including one all women’s and one all men’s residential house community.
+There are many housing options available on campus, including one all women’s.
 Since roommate assignments are based on student preferences, you will not be assigned to all gender housing unless you request it through the housing application.
 Staff in Residential Education and Housing Services are able to meet with students to discuss all available housing options.